 - Best Lawyers in America: Patent Litigation (2024)

 - Member, American Intellectual Property Law Association

-- Member, Boston Bar Association
+- Member and co-chair of IP Basics, Boston Bar Association

-- Member, Boston Patent Law Association
+- Member, Boston Intellectual Property Law Association

 - Member, Boston Intellectual Property Inn of Court